Herb-Rubbed Sous Vide Pork Chops

-A simple and delicious recipe for sous vide pork chops prepared with a flavorful garlic and fresh herb rub.
-If you aren't familiar with sous vide cooking, you can learn more about it here. *I received the Nomiku sous vide cooker for review.
+A simple, delicious recipe for sous vide pork chops seasoned with a flavorful garlic and fresh herb rub.
+If you aren’t familiar with sous vide cooking, you can learn more about it here. *I received the Nomiku sous vide cooker for review.
 All opinions are my own.

 What Is Sous Vide Cooking?

-I wasn't too familiar with this cooking method when I received the Nomiku to try out, but I certainly was intrigued.
+I wasn’t too familiar with this cooking method when I received the Nomiku to try, but I was certainly intrigued.
 I did a lot of research on cooking times and temperatures before playing around with recipes.
-It's a thermal immersion cooking method that simmers food in a controlled water temperature in an air-tight or vacuum-sealed bag.
-The beauty of sous vide, is that you don't have to worry about overcooking.
-The food won't get any hotter than the controlled water bath that it's in.
-You're not boiling your food, you're keeping it at a constant temperature for a designated amount of time.
-For all of the sous vide FAQ's visit Nomiku for more details.
+It’s a thermal immersion cooking method that simmers food in a controlled water temperature in an air-tight or vacuum-sealed bag.
+The beauty of sous vide, is that you don’t have to worry about overcooking.
+The food won’t get any hotter than the controlled water bath that it’s in.
+You’re not boiling your food; you’re keeping it at a constant temperature for a designated amount of time.
+For all of the sous vide FAQ’s, visit Nomiku for more details.

 I wanted this recipe to be full of flavor, so I used a fresh herb combination for the rub, combined with lemon zest, garlic, vinegar, olive oil, and salt & pepper.
 Pulse herbs a few times in a food processor to chop before adding the remaining ingredients.